Morris88826/COMPUTATIONAL-PHOTOGRAPHY/Assignments/Assignment_02/README.md

 * tdqm: Progress bar for keeping track of the progress

 ## Get Started
-In the folder, there are three two items: the Code folder and the Report.pdf.
+In the folder, there are two main items: the Code folder and the Report.pdf.
 To reproduce the result shown in the Report.pdf, please execute the following command from the root directory.
 Make sure you have the **Images** folder under the main directory.

 ```
 cd Code